SETAP2022/.github/.github/ISSUE_TEMPLATE/github-cw.md

 ---
-name: General issue with the CW[1:5]
+name: A general issue with the CW[1:5]
 about: CW[1:5] question
 title: "Replace this text with a title"
 labels: CW